hysios/cdncert/README.md

 - Go 1.16 or higher
 - Aliyun account with CDN and DNS services enabled
-- Aliyun Access Key and Secret Key with necessary permissions
+- Aliyun Access Key and Secret Key with necessary permissions for both DNS and CDN services

 ## Installation